- Food and Cooking»

 - 1-14 1/2-ounce cans Mexican style tomatoes with green chilies

-- In a saucepan, heat olive oil over medium heat.
+- In a saucepan, heat the olive oil over medium heat.

-- Add chicken, onion, and garlic; sauté until chicken is opaque, about 3 minutes.
+- Add the chicken, onion, and garlic; sauté until chicken is opaque, about 3 minutes.

-- Add the cumin, salt, chili powder, and cayenne pepper.
+- Add the cumin, salt, chili powder, and the cayenne pepper.

-- Cook two minutes until spices are blended and it smells good.
+- Cook two minutes until the spices are blended and it smells good.

-- Pour in the chicken, broth, corn (with liquid), black beans, and tomatoes.
+- Pour in the chicken, broth, corn (with liquid), black beans, and the tomatoes.

 - Bring to a boil.
-Reduce heat and simmer, uncovered for 15 minutes.
+Reduce the heat and simmer, uncovered for 15 minute

 - ½ pound dried pinto beans